1300 830 830

 Franchise Dispute Services

-You should be aware that in most franchise disputes the franchisor and the franchisee must comply with the dispute resolution procedures set out in the Franchising Code of Conduct (the Franchising Code) and the Franchise Agreement.
+In any franchise dispute the franchisor and the franchisee must comply with the dispute resolution procedures set out in the Franchising Code of Conduct (the Franchising Code) and the Franchise Agreement.

 1. Franchise Dispute Resolution

-• what action the complainant thinks will settle the dispute.
+(c) what action the complainant thinks will resolve the dispute.

-If the parties cannot agree on who to appoint as an ADR practitioner, either party may ask the Ombudsman to appoint a mediator or conciliator.
+If the parties cannot agree on who should be the mediator, either party may ask the Ombudsman to appoint a mediator or conciliator.

-In addition to mediation or conciliation, if the parties agree to do so, the matter can be referred to arbitration under the Franchising Code.
+In addition to mediation or conciliation, if the parties agree to do so, the franchise dispute can be referred to arbitration under the Franchising Code.
+Arbitration is a more formal process where an independent arbitrator hears both sides of the dispute and makes a decision on how to resolve it.
+The decision of the arbitrator is final.

 2. Misleading Conduct